wmayner/pyphi/README.rst

 Developing on Linux
 ```````````````````

-Make sure you install the Python 3 C headers before installing the
+Make sure you install the C headers for Python 3, SciPy, and NumPy before
-requirements:
+installing the requirements:

 .. code:: bash